ansys/pystk/doc/source/api/ansys/stk/core/graphics/IProjectionStream.rst

 IProjectionStream
 =================

-.. py:class:: IProjectionStream
+.. py:class:: ansys.stk.core.graphics.IProjectionStream

    object

    A projection that is updated dynamically at the specified update delta.
 The class can be used to stream projection data to projection clients, like projected raster overlay...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IProjectionStream

 Overview
 --------